 It was so much easier before.
 When someone would say that they have too many projects, that would usually mean two or three, tops.
 Nowadays, too many projects can span from 5 to 12 projects done simultaneously.

 Of course, when we talk about the number of projects, we are not generalizing.
-The number of projects that can be managed simultaneously by one person depends on the nature of the projects itself, mainly how long it lasts and how many people are involved.
+The number of projects that can be managed simultaneously by one person depends on the nature of the projects itself, mainly how long they last and how many people are involved.

 How is a project properly managed?